Innoble/playground-o6q762m8/statement.md

 I used a simple BFS to determine the values for the distances to put into the array.

-## Pathfinding

-In hindsight maybe not the best way, but I used two different coordinate systems.
-The movable part of the map is surrounded by a rectangle of squares you can't move into, so it makes sense to use a system that starts at 1,1 for movement.
-But the tables have different a different system.
-It didn't cause many issues for me, but I probably should have kept it simple.

-I fill several arrays, lists and dictionaries during the first second so I could always know the distance to every table from every square.
-I did this taking into account my own position, my partner position and the destination.
-I also made sure I could always look up which tables are adjacent to which square and which squares are adjacent to which tables.
-The array-lookup key for distances would be: myX + myY * 9 + hisX * 9 * 5 + hisY * 9 * 5 * 9 + destX * 9 * 5 * 9 * 5 + destX * 9 * 5 * 9 * 5 * 9
-This also shows you why I made a smaller coordinate system for movement.
-It would give me a smaller array.

-I used a simple BFS to determine the values for the distances to put into the array.

 ## Beamsearch

 If I was going to do a search, beamsearch seemed to be perfectly suited.
 After some thinking it seemed to me that it would be impossible to do a true search of the opponent.
 Both players will have different definitions of what a good move is.
 Even if you guess what your partner wants to do, it may not help to move out of his way, if he doesn't know you will do that.
 So he has to know you know what would be a good move for him.
 So you're assuming he knows you know what he wants to do.
 Also, what if he wants to help *you* that turn?
 Maybe he wants to move out of your way instead?
 Any wrong assumption could hurt you a lot and if you want to reach any kind of depth you will have made several assumptions in a row and each successive depth level will be less likely to play out the way you expect.
 This is also true if you ignore the other player, but it will end up hurting less.